firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/ddl-commands.md

 Creates a new FACT/DIMENSION table in the current database.

-Firebolt also supports creating a table as select (also referred to as CTAS) - read more [here](ddl-commands#ctas---create-fact--dimension-table-as-select).
+Firebolt supports create table as select (CTAS).
+For more information, see [CTAS-Create FACT|DIMENSION table as select](#ctascreate-factdimension-table-as-select).

 ##### Syntax&ndash;fact table
 {: .no_toc}